Kota

 Who’s an ordinarily resident person?

-Ordinarily resident people are those who’ve lived in Ireland for at least a year or those who intend to live in Ireland for at least one year.
+Ordinarily resident people are those who have lived in Ireland for at least one year or who intend to live there for at least one year.

 They have two types of eligibility for public health services: